 Students get access to career coaches, counselors, mentors, and an online community that facilitates peer networking.
 Additionally, Springboard offers a variety of payment choices, including upfront payment, monthly payments, enrollment in a deferred tuition plan, and borrowing money.

-Starting at $8,500, Springboard’s coding bootcamp is affordable, and multiple financing options further sweeten the deal for students.
+Springboard’s coding bootcamp starts from $8,500 and is affordable, and multiple financing options further sweeten the deal for students.

-The online mentor-led programs offered by Springboard will definitely land you a job.
-You will receive assistance from their career services staff and a dedicated career coach during the job search.
+The online mentor-led programs offered by Springboard will land you a job.
+During the job search, you will receive assistance from their career services staff and a dedicated career coach.
 They’ll offer realistic checkpoints to keep you on the path to success.

 8. Online Coding Bootcamp by General Assembly

-General Assembly offers programming bootcamps for beginner-level students that can help them develop a strong command of Python and JavaScript programming.
-Its 12-week full-time bootcamp can be availed for the starting price of $3,950, which is pretty affordable for a bootcamp.
+General Assembly offers programming bootcamps for beginner-level students to help them develop strong Python and JavaScript programming commands.
+One can avail of this 12-week full-time bootcamp for the starting price of $3,950, which is affordable for a bootcamp.

-This course is provided in both on-campus and part-time formats for convenience.
-You will utilize JavaScript libraries like React and apply fundamental object-oriented programming concepts in this course.
+This course comes in both on-campus and part-time formats for convenience.
+In this course, you will utilize JavaScript libraries like React and apply fundamental object-oriented programming concepts.

-As for the format of the course, General Assembly provides self-paced, online, and part-time courses that may be completed in up to 24 weeks.
+As for the course format, General Assembly provides self-paced, online, and part-time courses that one may complete in up to 24 weeks.

 Flexible payment alternatives are also offered by the General Assembly, such as deferred payment until the student finds a job that pays more than $40,000 annually or low-cost financing.